CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 ...JAM making:

-Will take about 10 minutes.
-In a small saucepan place half the amount of blueberries with the sugar and bring to a boil.
-Lower the heat to medium and stir every so often until the berries and sugar have reduced, thickened and concentrated the berry flavour as the water evaporates.
-Take it off the heat and let it cool while preparing the rest of the recipe.
+1. In a small saucepan place half (1 cup) the amount of the berries with the sugar (1/8 cup) and bring to a boil.
+LOWER the heat to medium and stir every so often until the berries and sugar have reduced, thickened and concentrated the berry flavour as the water evaporates.
+Remove from the heat and let it cool while preparing the rest of the recipe.

 I do hope you get to bake up a batch of these scrumptious berry treats soon.

-Alright then...anyone care to admit which fruit they admittedly feel possessive over?
+Alright then...anyone care to admit which fruit they feel possessive over?

 Flavourful wishes,